New York City Opera: Early years: 1943–51

 The NYCO was founded as the New York City Center Opera, and originally made its home at the New York City Center on West 55th Street, in Manhattan.
-City Center's chair of the finance committee, Morton Baum, mayor Fiorello La Guardia and council president Newbold Morris hired Laszlo Halasz hired the company's first director, serving in that position from 1943 until 1951.
+City Center's chair of the finance committee, Morton Baum, Mayor Fiorello La Guardia and council president Newbold Morris hired Laszlo Halasz hired the company's first director, serving in that position from 1943 until 1951.
 Given the company's goal of making opera accessible to the masses, Halasz believed that tickets should be inexpensive and that productions should be staged convincingly with singers who were both physically and vocally suited to their roles.
 To this end, ticket prices during the company's first season were priced at just 75 cents to $2 ($ in current dollar terms), and the company operated on a budget of $30,463 ($ in current dollar terms) during its first season.
 At such prices the company was unable to afford the star billing enjoyed by the Metropolitan Opera.
 Halasz, however, was able to turn this fact into a virtue by making the company an important platform for young singers, particularly American opera singers.

 The company's first season opened on February 21, 1944, with Giacomo Puccini's Tosca, and included productions of Friedrich von Flotow's Martha and Georges Bizet's Carmen, all of them conducted by Halasz.
 Several notable singers performed with the company in the first season, including Dusolina Giannini, Jennie Tourel and Martha Lipton, who was immediately poached by the Met after their NYCO debuts.
 Other notable singers Halasz brought to the NYCO included Frances Bible, Adelaide Bishop, Débria Brown, Mack Harrell, Thomas Hayward, Dorothy Kirsten, Brenda Lewis, Eva Likova, Leon Lishner, Regina Resnik, Norman Scott, Ramón Vinay, and Frances Yeend.

-In 1945, the company became the first major opera company to have an African American performer.
+Under Halasz's leadership, the NYCO became the first major opera company to have an African American performer in 1945.
 This was in the production of Leoncavallo's Pagliacci, with Todd Duncan's performance as Tonio.
 Lawrence Winters and Robert McFerrin were other notable African American opera pioneers to sing with the company during this period.
-The first African American woman to sing with the company was soprano Camilla Williams, as the title heroine in Madama Butterfly in 1946.
+The first African American woman to sing with the NYCO was soprano Camilla Williams, as the title heroine in Madama Butterfly in 1946; a performance which marked the first time a black woman sang a role with a major American opera company.
+The NYCO was also the first American opera company to hire a black conductor.
+Everett Lee broke the color barrier for opera conductors in America when the NYCO hired him to conduct performances of La traviata in April 1955.